lqdev/luisquintanilla.me/_src/subscribe.md

 ## Subscribe & follow

-Subscribe to all content on this site through the respective RSS feeds.
+I'm a big fan of RSS and have written about it in posts like [Rediscovering the RSS Protocol](/posts/rediscovering-rss-user-freedom.html).
+Therefore, I've made it easy to subscribe to all content on this site through various RSS feeds.

 - **Blog**: Long-form posts.
 Mainly around tech topics.
 - **Main feed**: Microblog-link short posts containing different types of content.